Acrylonitrile: Uses

-Acrylonitrile is also a precursor in the industrial manufacture of acrylamide and acrylic acid.
+Acrylonitrile is also a precursor in the manufacture of acrylamide and acrylic acid.

-Synthesis of specialty chemicals
+Synthesis of chemicals

+Hydrogenation of acrylonitrile is one route to propionitrile.
+Hydrolysis with sulfuric acid gives acrylamide sulfate, CH=CHC(O)NH2*H2SO4.
+This salt can be converted to acrylamide with treatment with base or to methyl acrylate by treatment with methanol.

 The reaction of acrylonitrile with protic nucleophiles is a common route to a variety of specialty chemicals.
 The process is called cyanoethylation: